Paul Holmes (Conservative politician): Parliamentary career

-Holmes was elected to Parliament in 2019, succeeding Conservative Mims Davies, who had stood down as MP for Eastleigh before later being selected to represent Mid Sussex.
-He was elected to serve on the Housing, Communities and Local Government Select Committee until January 2021, and the Select Committee on Statutory Instruments, which he continues to serve on.
+He was elected to serve on the Housing, Communities and Local Government Select Committee until January 2021, and the Select Committee on Statutory Instruments, on which he continues to serve.

 In January 2021, he was appointed as Parliamentary Private Secretary to the Home Office ministerial team.
 On 20 September 2021, Holmes was promoted to PPS to the home secretary Priti Patel.
 He resigned from this position on 27 May 2022, over concerns around "toxic culture" at the heart of Government following the publication of the Sue Gray report.